Integralist/integralist.co.uk/content/page/resume.md

 ### Fastly (October 2020 - present)

-The journey has only just begun!

 I was a former customer of Fastly, and had become well known for publishing probably the longest known article on the subject of Varnish, VCL and Fastly's implementation.

 I joined Fastly to work within its new (at the time) Developer Relations team helping to manage and support their current set of API clients (inc. orchestration tools such as Terraform and Fastly's own Terraform provider).

 ### BuzzFeed (June 2016 - October 2020)

 I joined as a Senior Software Engineer as part of a new 'core' UK dev team.
-We were tasked with decommissioning a 10yr+ legacy Perl monolithic application stack over to various Python and Go services.
+We were responsible for decommissioning a 10yr+ legacy Perl monolithic application stack over to individual Python and Go services.

 I was working primarily within BuzzFeed's OO-INFRA group, which sits somewhere in-between traditional infrastructure/operation teams and engineering teams building user facing products.
 Our motivations were to make the lives of our fellow engineers easier by building tools, services and abstractions that enabled them to work more quickly and efficiently.

-January 2018 I was promoted to Staff Software Engineer, after helping to design/architect, develop and maintain some of BuzzFeed's key infrastructure and software (CDN, caching strategies, routing behaviours, and security/authentication related concerns).
+January 2018 BuzzFeed promoted me to Staff Software Engineer, after helping to design/architect, develop and maintain some of BuzzFeed's key infrastructure and software (CDN, caching strategies, routing behaviours, and security/authentication related concerns).

-January 2019 I moved over to the Core Infrastructure team (which is split up into multiple sub teams).
-I'm initially part of the 'Infra Edge' team responsible for strengthening and securing our Edge.
-The Edge is the surface area of our infrastructure that is in direct contact with the public internet.
+January 2019 I moved over to the Core Infrastructure team (which consists of separate sub teams).
+I was part of the 'Infra Edge' team, and we were responsible for strengthening and securing our edge infrastructure and applications.
+The 'edge' is the surface area of our infrastructure that is in direct contact with the public internet.
 It includes DNS and the various services that accept ingress traffic from the Big Bad Internet.
 It is essential to our business that our Edge be a resilient and security-focused layer of our infrastructure.

-Each year I would also participate in the various working groups and mentoring programs, and become part of the 'on-call' rota and handle interactions with the Hackerone program.
+Each year I participated in different working groups and mentoring programs, and became part of the 'on-call' rota, and handled interactions with the Hackerone program.

-> **NOTE**: I'm a remote worker and currently my team is based in New York, so good communication (+ focus and work ethic) is essential.
+> **NOTE**: I'm a remote worker and my team resides primarily in New York, so good communication, focus and work ethic was essential.

 ### BBC (Jan 2013 - June 2016)